Jrm-GMG/tree_of_thoughts/README.md

 #### 2. H-Score Calculation (Heuristic)

-The heuristic uses the node's evaluation value from the standard ToT evaluation module:
+The heuristic uses the node's evaluation value from the standard ToT evaluation (not proven to be admissible; TODO: need to work on how we can guarantee it never overestimates the actual cost to reach the goal):
 ```python
 def _get_h_score(self, node: TreeNode) -> float:
     if node.value is not None: